Six by Nico (Glasgow)

-A clever, creative six-course tasting menu that changes completely every six weeks.
+A concept dining offering with a six-course themed tasting menu that changes every six weeks.

 - Provides: Vegetarian options (at least ¼ main courses), Wheelchair access

 - Largest group: 30

 - Number of wines sold by the glass: 12

 - House wine: £19 per bottle